DavidBarcenas/react-food-delivery/README.md

 ## Dependencies

-The [mapbox-gl](https://docs.mapbox.com/mapbox-gl-js/api/) library is used to create maps.It is necessary to have a [mapbox account](https://account.mapbox.com/) to be able to generate the token that we need for said library.
+The [mapbox-gl](https://docs.mapbox.com/mapbox-gl-js/api/) library is used to create maps.
+It is necessary to have a [mapbox account](https://account.mapbox.com/) to be able to generate the token that we need for said library.